iAvoe/Object-Oriented-Analysis-Design-Review-10/README.md

 UP disciplines are involved in each iteration, which is typically planned to span ____.
 - Four weeks

-In XP, each programmer is responsible for her or her own code.
+In XP, each programmer is responsible for their own code.
 - False

 XP recommends that system code be written before test code
-- False
+- False, Test code before System code

 In XP development, a(n) ____ can guide members toward a vision and help them understand the system
 - System metaphor